data-exp-lab/yt_aspect/README.md

 # yt_aspect

-This package is a plugin for [yt](https://yt-project.org) that adds a frontend for [ASPECT](https://aspect.geodynamics.org/) unstructured mesh output.
-Currently in initial testing...
+This package is a plugin for [yt](https://yt-project.org) that adds a frontend for [ASPECT](https://aspect.geodynamics.org/) unstructured mesh output in .pvtu format.
+It also includes a general .pvtu frontend.

 ## Installation